Chinese Herbal Medicine: A Brief Introduction

 Herb Quality

-The herbs that George Mandler uses are not the ones you read about in the news – they are all tested and follow strict manufacturing standards and many of the herbs are certified organic.
+The herbs that I use are not the ones sensationalized in the news- they are all tested and follow strict manufacturing standards and many of the herbs are certified organic.
 The supply companies used in the pharmacy are: KPC, Spring Wind, Legendary, and Sun Ten.
+In fact, the herbs are built into the medical system in Taiwan and Japan and are thoroughly tested for pesticides, metals, and potency of the phytonutrients.
+The Taiwanese government maintains a website that contains the testing from the companies I purchase from as all medications that are part of the health insurance system need to be documented.

-Contrary to what is written the fact is that Chinese Herbal Medicines ARE regulated by the FDA and held to cGMP regulation under Title 21 CFR 111.
+Contrary to what is incorrectly stated by many, Chinese Herbal Medicines ARE regulated by the FDA and held to cGMP regulation under Title 21 CFR 111.

 Herb Administration